 Conditions & Services

-To obtain a copy of your medical records from Orthodontics Faculty Practice, please contact 352-273-7960.
+To obtain a copy of your medical records from UF Health Faculty Orthodontics, please contact 352-273-7960.

 We accept Assurant and the Eagles dental plan now offered to UF and Shands employees.
 If you have different dental insurance that can be used with any provider, you will pay us at the time of service and file with your insurance company for reimbursement.
 We can help you with that.